alxschwarz/gce-metadata/README.md

-## gce-meta
+## gce-metadata

 Small and very simple utility to get some metadata for instance on Google Cloud Engine.

 Example:

-	→ gce-meta
+	→ gce-metadata

 	NAME:
-	   gce-meta - Small and simple utility to get some metadata of project or instance on Google Cloud Engine.
+	   gce-metadata - Small and simple utility to get some metadata of project or instance on Google Cloud Engine.

 	USAGE:
-	   gce-meta [global options] command [command options] [arguments...]
+	   gce-metadata [global options] command [command options] [arguments...]

 	VERSION:
 	   0.2